stephensalim/ReInvent2020_labs-1/Pattern3/README.md

 ---

 ### 3.3.
+Create a Security Group.

+Our EC2 Image Build pipeline is going to need a security group created at a later stage in the configuration, so lets create one now so that we can include it later.

+Complete the following steps:

+**3.3.1.** Navigate to VPC

+### 3.4.
 Create a Component.

 Now we will need to create a component for use within the Image Builder pipeline.
 To do this, complete the following steps:

-**3.3.1.** Navigate to the EC2 Image Builder service from the console main page.
+**3.4.1.** Navigate to the EC2 Image Builder service from the console main page.

-**3.3.2.** From the EC2 Image Builder service, select 'Components' from the left hand menu and then select 'create component' as shown here:
+**3.4.2.** From the EC2 Image Builder service, select 'Components' from the left hand menu and then select 'create component' as shown here:

 ![Section3 Image Builder Create Component ](images/section3/section3-pattern3-create-component.png)

-**3.3.3.** Add the following values to create a component, leaving the remainder as default:
+**3.4.3.** Add the following values to create a component, leaving the remainder as default:

 * **Version:** 1.0.0
+* **Platform** Linux
 * **Compatible OS versions:** Amazon Linux 2
 * **Component Name:** pattern3-pipeline-ConfigureOSComponent
 * **Description:** Component to update the OS with latest package versions.

-When you have completed this, enter the following text in the definition document.
+When you have completed this, enter the following text in the definition document with 'define document content' selected.

 Note that the indentation is meaningful, so try and copy the below exactly.

 ```
 name: ConfigureOS